 Our chickens are from five imports representing five preservation farms in Iceland.
 The U.S. Icelandic chicken lines are named after their importers and /or the farm in Iceland where they originate and are referred to as the Behl line or Kolsholt Import, Sigrid's Line or Steiner II Import, Hlesey Line/ Import and Husatoftir Line/Import.
 The Behl line birds came from Kolsholt farm, Sigrid's line from Steiner II and Syðstu Fossum farms, from Húsatóftir farm and Hlésey.

-We have been collecting genetics for our flock for the past 12 years and maintain flocks of all four recognized lines or imports, selecting only the best individuals for our breeding program.
+We spent 13 years collecting genetics for our flock and maintain flocks of all four recognized lines or imports, selecting only the best individuals for our breeding program.
 What we usually put together and recommend to our customers is a mix of these lines for the most genetic and colour diversity.
 We rotate roosters frequently through-out the breeding season and bring in new genetics from other reputable breeders from time to time.
 There should be no concerns about receiving too closely related individuals, or enough genetic diversity to start your flock, we have one of the largest genetic pools in North America.

 Considering that all of the lines in the U.S., developed from very small populations of birds, we feel that mixed Icelandic lines are the best option for those looking for a self-sustaining farmstead flock for longterm health and vitality.
 Using the clan mating system, or spiral breeding program, one could essentially go on forever with an order of our chicks.
 In Iceland, it is now common for preservation farms to exchange birds (mainly roosters) every few years amongst themselves to bring in new genetics, but historically, Icelandic chickens would have been kept as isolated, tightly inbred flocks as most farms were cut off from each other by geography.
 Our breeding goals have been to maintain genetic diversity, produce pure, healthy, representations of the landrace, keep the individual characteristics of each line intact and stay true to the breed description.